-The VT40X has a pretty standard control scheme that is easy to use.
+The VT40X has a great control scheme.
 This is a common control layout in most modelers and so if you have ever owned one, you will be familiar with it.

 Selecting the amplifier model is done with the model control knob.
 You can then dial in your sound with the 3 band EQ controls.

 User programs can also be selected using the series of button found below the amp model control knob.

 Effects on the VT40X are easy to configure using the buttons and knobs to set them up.
 The layout is pretty straight forward, configure a button by selecting an effect and then using value 1 and value 2 controls, you can configure the effect to your desired sound.

 Effects can then be turned on and off as you desire by simply pressing the buttons.